yh63935/etch-a-sketch/README.md

 Etch-a-sketch game.

 Play by hovering your mouse over the squares after creating a grid.

-Note: Styling not responsive for Firefox.
+Note: Styling currently not responsive for Firefox (something I am planning on working on in future projects).